 Cars in Classes 2–6 and are otherwise legal for Sport Category may bump up classes based on tire size.
 Cars in Sport 1 with oversized tires will go into their vehicle appropriate Tuner Category class.

 4. Tire Use

 Unless a “wet session” is declared by event officials, vehicles must run on the same set of tires for all competition rounds, and the tires should be marked with a stamp on grid of the first competition.
-Tires may also be replaced at the discretion of the Technical Chief in cases of damage or safety issues.
-(Entrants are warned that damage caused by deliberate abusive handling should not be given a replacement allowance.)
+Tires may also be replaced at the discretion of the Technical Chief in cases safety issues such as damage or excessive wear.
+(Entrants are warned that damage caused by deliberate abusive handling or deliberate shaving should not be given a replacement allowance.)

 - Kumho V720 ACR (less than minimum molded tread depth)

 In Sport Category, you may use any rotor or drum of equal or larger dimensions than stock, and any brake pad (or shoe).
 Those rotors can even be slotted/cross-drilled, just don't get too fancy and use rotors with too much material cut out, like the super-scalloped drag rotors.
 You can also put on any DOT-approved flexible metal brake lines.

 You can also upgrade to a optional factory brake package calipers and rotors as long as those parts were available on a trim level of the same model and generation.

 - The make and material of brake pad/shoe linings (friction material) may be changed.